Skip to main content

 • “Each room feels intentionally designed, with layouts that invite optimization and shortcuts that gradually reveal themselves as understanding deepens.”

-• “The game does demand a particular mindset—players unwilling to plan ahead or tolerate repetition may find the early stages challenging until the rhythm of learning and optimization becomes clear.”
+• “The game demands a particular mindset—players who plan ahead and embrace repetition enjoy the satisfying rhythm of learning and optimization.”

 • grinding